Cezary924/Homebridge-Automation-Bot/README.md

 ## ✨ Automations
 - Timer (to turn off the Homebridge accessory after a specified period of time (+ only during a specified part of a day)).
 - Scheduler (to turn on/off the Homebridge accessory depending on the time of the day (+ sunrise/sunset)).
+- Auto-restart (to restart Homebridge instance depending on the time of the day or the day of the week).

 ## ⚙️ Installation
 1. Clone this repo.